Manufacturing businesses are being offered support and funding to grow and become more competitive through a sector-specific programme.

 Pitchfest supports innovative and ambitious UK SMEs to get investment ready and develop their investor pitch in order to raise finance.

-You can use the Kickstart Scheme to create new 6-month job placements for young people who are currently on Universal Credit and at risk of long-term unemployment.
-The job placements should support the participants to develop the skills and experience they need to find work after completing the scheme.
+You no longer need a minimum of 30 job placements to apply directly for a grant.
+You can use the Kickstart Scheme to create new job placements for young people who are currently on Universal Credit and at risk of long-term unemployment.

 The grant is designed to help businesses to improve their commercial premises by providing financial support towards the cost of building improvement works.
 The primary purpose of the scheme is to increase and/or improve business accommodation and to help create new employment opportunities.
 Funding is targeted at eligible Small and Medium Enterprises (SMEs) located in GBSLEP area and delivering activities within the B1 and B2 planning categories (manufacturing and processing, office uses, business-to-business activities).